Garcia-Mir v. Meese: Initial review

 The Eleventh Circuit considered the Attorney General's appeal on an emergency basis and released its opinion on January 21, 1986.
-It reviewed the history of this case.
-It had previously reversed the District Court's finding that the plaintiffs had constitutional claims and instructed the court to consider whether the plaintiffs had non-constitutional claims or claims under international law.
+It reviewed the history of the case.
+It had reversed the District Court's finding that the plaintiffs had constitutional claims and instructed the court to consider whether the plaintiffs had non-constitutional claims or claims under international law.
 The District Court had determined that "several actions taken and documents issued by the Executive Branch under the administration of President Jimmy Carter had the effect of extending an 'invitation' to the class members to come to this country and concomitantly effected limitations on administrative discretion sufficient to create a protectable liberty interest in securing a parole hearing."
 The District Court had outlined the requirements of the hearing due each plaintiff, some of which the government found objectionable.

-The Circuit Court said that the Cubans in question were "excludable aliens", considered by law not yet in the United States.
-But the lower court found their status was somewhat different from typical "excludable aliens" in that they had been allowed to "journey to and disembark in this country without meeting the usual documentary requirements imposed by the Immigration and Naturalization Service."
-The Circuit Court was uncertain on this question, but turned to other criteria for determining whether to grant the Attorney General's request to stay the District Court's orders.
-It found the Cubans would suffer substantially without the relief offered by the District Court and the public interest was not at risk from hearings, but also that the government would be injured by having to hold hearings when the government has a reasonable chance of persuading the court that these hearings are not required.
+The Circuit Court said that the Cubans in question were "excludable aliens," considered by law not yet in the United States, but the lower court found their status was somewhat different from typical "excludable aliens" in that they had been allowed to "journey to and disembark in this country without meeting the usual documentary requirements imposed by the Immigration and Naturalization Service."
+The Circuit Court was uncertain on that question but turned to other criteria for determining whether to grant the Attorney General's request to stay the District Court's orders.
+It found the Cubans would suffer substantially without the relief offered by the District Court and the public interest was not at risk from hearings but also that the government would be injured by having to hold hearings when the government has a reasonable chance of persuading the court that these hearings are not required.

 The Circuit Court ordered the government to present plans for hearings as the District Court had ordered, but it stayed that court's order that hearings be held pending further consideration of the merits of the case, that is, whether actions of the executive branch had created a liberty interest that the Cubans could assert.